i05nagai/memorandum/language/english_speaking.md

     * the amount of CPU time and number of serving processes had nearly quadrupled
 * flight
     * in flight
+    * flight risk
+        * a person thought likely to leave the country before a trial or bail hearing
+        * A person who appears ready to leave a job or relationship, presumably for a better opportunity elsewhere.
 * refer
     * refer sb/sth to sb/sth
         * to direct sb or sth to a different place or person for information, help, or action